The NSW Health

-NSW Health Aboriginal Workforce Strategic Framework 2016 - 2020
+Good Health - Great Jobs: Aboriginal Workforce Strategic Framework 2016 - 2020 supported by

 While the Aboriginal representation in the NSW health workforce has grown, organisations will continue to set their own targets, based on local Aboriginal populations and specific Aboriginal health service needs.
 This includes not only organisations servicing regional areas with higher Aboriginal population shares, but also organisations in Sydney metropolitan area (blue mountains, central coast) where around a third of the Aboriginal population of NSW live; and is inclusive of local government areas with large Aboriginal community populations and suburbs with large Aboriginal communities.
 All of NSW health will be actively contributing to the achievement of our Aboriginal workforce - even small specialist organisations.